 As part of the regulated guidelines, all donated sperm must be quarantined for a period of 6 months to ensure that the donor still screens negative for infectious diseases such as HIV after initial testing.
 Clinics that store and distribute donor sperm are inspected by Health Canada every five years.

 When choosing sperm from a sperm bank, you will have the opportunity to select your own donor from available samples.
 Catalogs are available online and can be requested by mail as well.
 Donor choice can be based on racial or ethnic background, physical or social characteristics, or previous history.

 As part of the sperm donation process, patients considering this option must meet with a reproductive counselor, as does a Known Sperm Donor, when applicable.
 This is an important step in the process as the counselor will review all aspects of sperm donation treatment with you (not just from a medical perspective) and give you the tools to make decisions and better consider the impact of these decisions on your family in the short and long-term.

-The Insemination Process
+The Insemination Process In Ontario

 At your initial consultation, you will meet with your specialist who will take your entire gynecologic and fertility history.
 Baseline investigations may be performed to rule out any fertility issues, if necessary.